 In November 2006 Dr. Pollak received an award for Distinguished Scientific Early Career Contributions to Psychology.
 To read his biographical sketch, click here: Biographical Sketch

-My background includes over ten years of teaching and research experience with families and young children in childcare, preschool, and the elementary school level.
-As a classroom teacher I became very interested in understanding how children’s emotional experiences affect learning, behavior, and socio-emotional development.
-I very much enjoy being involved with this research where I have the opportunity to work on projects examining the effects of early emotional experiences as well as interact with children and their families.
+My background includes teaching and research experience with families and young children in childcare, preschool, and the elementary school level.
+As a teacher I became very interested in understanding how children’s emotional experiences affect learning, behavior, and socio-emotional development.
+In my current role, I manage laboratory projects focused on examining early life stress and poverty, and the effects these emotional experiences have on child development, with the goal in mind of developing intervention strategies for at-risk children and families.

 My research interests focus on the behavioral and neurobiological mechanisms through which acute psychosocial stress (i.e., social embarrassment or evaluation) and chronic psychosocial stress (i.e., poverty, neglect or maltreatment) impact self-regulation and learning skills in children and adolescents.
 By understanding such mechanisms, I hope to pinpoint factors that can promote positive coping and adaptation under adverse circumstances; and ultimately identify means to intervene at risk-populations for negative health and academic outcomes.
 Before coming to Madison, I completed an undergraduate degree in Sociology and a Master’s Degree in Public Policy at the Universidad de Chile.
 Furthermore, I spent two years working as research assistant in a cognitive neuroscience lab in Chile.
 I am currently supported by a Fulbright Fellowship and a Scholarship from the Chilean Government.